 Memorial to the Murdered Jews of Europe: a powerful tribute

-This moving monument, also known as the Holocaust Memorial, is a stark reminder of the millions of victims systematically killed during the Holocaust.
+This moving monument, also known as the Holocaust Memorial, is a stark reminder of the millions of victims killed during the Holocaust.

 Designed by German architect Peter Eisenman, it’s a vast area comprised of 2,711 concrete slabs of varying heights.
 Walking through this seemingly endless grid creates a sense of disorientation and unease, meant to reflect the overwhelming horror of the Holocaust.